-Recruitment market is a candidate driven market.
-We all know that good candidates are difficult to get and let’s agree that they don’t remain in market for long.
-In such competitive market you can not relax and you need to work on every possible hire strategy to close open job position in your company.
+Recruitment market is a candidate-driven market.
+We all know those good candidates are difficult to get and let’s agree that they don’t remain in the market for long.
+In such a competitive market, you can not relax and you need to work on every possible hire strategy to close open job positions in your company.

 Passive candidate souring is one of the top candidate sourcing strategies.
 In this article, we will look at how to recruit passive candidates.
 How passive candidates are different from active candidates.
 Why recruiting passive candidates could be a better hiring strategy.
 But let’s get started with the basics.

 What Is A Passive Candidate ?

 Passive candidates are the ones who are not actively looking for new job opportunities but don’t mind if a good opportunity comes by.

 Passive candidates are generally happy with their existing jobs.
 Hence, they seldom show interest in the new opportunities unless they find something more interesting or exciting than their existing one.
 A good opportunity could mean different things to different people.
 It could mean that the candidate could get to work on the latest technology or bigger brand, or it could mean a shorter commute.

 You might ask why would one want to spend time chasing a candidate who is not actively looking for a job rather than pursuing candidates who are actually looking for a job?